shuyiyyu/shuyiyyu.github.io/index.md

 <h2 style="margin: 60px 0px 10px;">Short Bio</h2>

 I am a 6th-year PhD candidate in the Department of Political Science at the University of Chicago.
 My committee members are Scott Gehlbach (chair), Wioletta Dziuda, Joel Mokyr, Monika Nalepa, Kenneth Pomeranz, and James Robinson.
-I am an applied game theorist specializing in comparative and historical political economy.
-My research aims to develop a unified theory of the historical evolution of China’s political economy.
-More broadly, I extend this framework comparatively, particularly to Europe, to explain the origins of divergent trajectories of political and economic development.
+My research develops a theoretical account of the historical evolution of China’s political economy and, more broadly, the divergent trajectories of political and economic development in China and Europe.
+I primarily use game-theoretic models, complemented by historical narratives and empirical evidence.

 ## Research Interest